 IEEE

-The IEEE is sponsoring the SoutheastCon 2015 Hardware Competition7.
-The APS must adhere to the rules of the competition as set forth by IEEE SoutheastCon 2015.
+The IEEE is sponsoring the SoutheastCon 2015 Hardware Competition [71].
+The APS must adhere to the rules of the competition as set forth by IEEE SoutheastCon 2015 Hardware Competition.

 Judges

 The judges are concerned with the safety of the people at the competition and that the rules will be followed by attendees.
 The judges also determine the amount of points awarded based on the success of the tasks performed by the APS.